Code-Institute-Submissions/balennouri-pp5/README.md

 * As a user, i can read about the store (About Page)
 * As a user i can comment on products
+* As a site user I can add profile image to my account
+* As site user I would get a welcome email when I sign up.
+* As a customer, I want to track the status of my order.
+* As a user I can update the products quantity on the checkout form.
+* As a user I can rate the product with stars.
+* As a admin/staff the stocks will automatically update when users place an order.

 ## Technologies Used